ebouchut/ebouchut.github.io/content/post/2021-07-22-git-stash-internals.md

 > Why do we need to dive deep into the inner workings of `git stash`?

-Because up until version 2.32, git did not offer a simple way to list and show the untracked files in a stash commit.
+Up until version 2.32, git did not offer a simple way to list and show the untracked files in a stash commit.
 This is why we need to know the `git stash` internals to do this.
 You are now ready to understand what is next.